Mazzer Mini A - Helpful Guide & Test

 Because in addition to the pretty “Mini A”, the interested customer will also find a no less beautiful “Mini B” on the shelves.
 The differences between the two are quickly dealt with:

 While the first series “B” attracted attention due to the imprecise adjustment of the grinding time using the potentiometer and was probably due to its niche existence, Mazzer presented the “Host” in Milan and “Sigep” in Rimini at the end of 2015 “Rinnovata B” in front.

-Since the changeover, the adjustment has been made in the same way as on the “A” with the same dots using digital adjustment on three buttons.
+Since the changeover, the adjustment has been made in the same way as on the “A” with the same dots using the digital adjustment on three buttons.

 All buttons can be found on the lower body of the Mazzer.
-The operation could also be called “single handed”.
+The operation could also be called “single-handed”.

 Are you wondering how the machine distinguishes between one and two covers?

 Not at all.
 Pressing once corresponds to “singolare polvere di café”, pressing twice corresponds to “doppio polvere”.